 - Properly install and tighten the tiedown cleats into the Utili-track[TM] channel system.
-Failure to properly install the tie-down cleats can cause the cargo to become unsecured.
+Also, do not attach any rope or straps directly to the channel.
+Failure to properly install the tie-down cleats or attaching ropes or straps directly to the channel can cause the cargo to become unsecured.
 In a sudden stop or collision, unsecured cargo could cause personal injury. - Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
 In a sudden stop or collision, unsecured cargo could cause personal injury.